Quick Start Single-Node Linux Installation

 -n / --non-interactive

-Skips all confirmation prompts; requires .pass file for admin password
+Skips all confirmation prompts; overwrites existing files in agilesec_install_dir without prompting; requires .pass file for admin password.

 uninstall.sh